 Topic 1: Planning Slum-based Participatory Research

 The research we undertake within urban poor communities has a particular character that can be described as community-based, participatory, and action-oriented.
 Rather than merely obtain knowledge for knowledge’s sake, our research aims to contribute to the practical concerns of urban poor residents in their immediate community or problematic situation through by a collaborative process and within a mutually acceptable ethical framework.
-As a by-product, it also contributes to the goals of social science.
+As a by-product, it also contributes to the goals of mission and social science.
 The relationship between researcher and researched is fundamentally changed to recognize the unique strengths that grassroots organizations bring to social change efforts.

-What community organization we elect to affiliate with depends, to a large extent, on the particular issue or topic we decide to focus our research on.
+What community organization, church or movement we elect to affiliate with depends, to a large extent, on the particular issue or topic we decide to focus our research on.
 The range of potential topics is as broad as social experience.

+Nevertheless, nine challenges closely correlate with the the quality of life of urban poor groups:

+These are rooted in a limited lifegiving spirituality (1) lack of access to faith communities, (2) lack of knowledge of the transforming power of the gospel, (3) poor discipling and (5) faltering faith community growth patterns and (6) low levels of moral-spiritual integrity reflected in vision, values, affections, habits, and ways of thinking;

+Contextual factors greatly affect these core elements of life:

-Nevertheless, nine challenges closely correlate with the everyday life of urban poor groups: (1) inadequate income which gives rise to inadequate consumption levels of basic life necessities, (2) low educational attainment, (3) inadequate shelter (poor quality, overcrowded and insecure), (4) inadequate provision of “public” infrastructure (piped water, sanitation, drainage, roads, footpaths, etc.), (5) inadequate provision of basic services (daycare centers, schools, vocational training centers, health-care clinics, public transport, law enforcement, etc.); (6) inadequate protection of marginal groups’ rights through the operation of the law, (7) voicelessness and powerlessness of poorer groups within political systems and bureaucratic structures, (8) low levels of moral-spiritual integrity reflected in vision, values, affections, habits, and ways of thinking; and (9) inadequate accountability from aid agencies, NGOs, public agencies and private utilities.
+(1) inadequate income which gives rise to inadequate consumption levels of basic life necessities, (2) low educational attainment, (3) inadequate shelter (poor quality, overcrowded and insecure), (4) inadequate provision of “public” infrastructure (piped water, sanitation, drainage, roads, footpaths, etc.), (5) inadequate provision of basic services (daycare centers, schools, vocational training centers, health-care clinics, public transport, law enforcement, etc.); (6) inadequate protection of marginal groups’ rights through the operation of the law, (7) voicelessness and powerlessness of poorer groups within political systems and bureaucratic structures, and (8) inadequate accountability from aid agencies, NGOs, public agencies and private utilities.
 Carefully consider what quality-of-life issue you wish to research, along with the assets of prospective urban poor organizations addressing that challenge.

 Preparations